 How Available Space Affects Your Selection of Track Curve

-Track curves can be used to break up the monotony of long straight sections of track by introducing curves.
-But their real utility is in turning your trains around in the opposite direction.
+Track curves can be used to break up the monotony of long straight sections of track by introducing curves, but their real utility is in turning trains around in the opposite direction.

 For best realism, the rule of thumb in model railroad track layout has always been to use the largest radius curve that you can.
 For experienced model railroaders, this is an automatic reaction—to look at a table and other flat surface and to instantly begin thinking about the largest radius curve that will fit on it.

-Generally speaking, you should use curves with a radius of 18 inches or larger in HO-gauge trains, and a radius of 11 inches or larger in N scale—if you have space, that is.
+Generally speaking, use curves with a radius of 18 inches or larger in HO-gauge trains, and a radius of 11 inches or larger in N scale—if there is space, that is.

 03 of 10

 The Problem With Narrow Spaces

 What if the available space is a narrow space, such as 2 x 5 feet?
 Many experienced modelers would say that such a space is suitable only for a switching—a layout with no 180-degree turns at all.
 On switching layouts, trains can only run back and forth.
 When forced into this configuration, modelers generally create a scenario that simulates how a train would operate when picking up cars from an industry—such as hopper cars being filled at a grain silo.
 Some hobbyists very much enjoy this kind of modeling.